hdainester/unicomments/README.md

 * `unicomments.unify-selection`: The default hotkey is `ctrl+k g` (`cmd+k g` on mac)
 * `unicomments.unify-document`: The default hotkey is `ctrl+k ctrl+g` (`cmd+k cmd+g` on mac)

+## Installation

+As of now the extension is not available on the marketplace.
+A pre packaged version can be downloaded [here](google.com) (install with `code --install-extension unicomments-x.x.x-alpha.x.vsix`).

 ## Known Issues

 None yet.